Intuit: 2010s

 On January 15, 2010, Intuit Inc. spun off Intuit Real Estate Solutions (which Intuit acquired in 2002) as a stand-alone company.
 The new company took on its previous moniker, and is now known as MRI Software.

 On May 21, 2010, Intuit acquired MedFusion, a Cary, NC leader of Patient to Provider communications for approximately $91 million.
 On August 10, 2010, it. acquired the personal finance management app Cha-Ching.
 On June 28, 2011, it acquired the Web banking technology assets of Mobile Money Ventures, a mobile finance provider, for an undisclosed amount.
 This acquisition is expected to position Intuit as the largest online and mobile technology provider to financial institutions.

 On May 18, 2012, it. acquired Demandforce, an automated small business marketing, and customer communications SaaS provider for approximately $423.5 million.

-On August 15, 2012, it announced an agreement to sell their 'Grow Your Business' business unit to Endurance International.
+On August 15, 2012, it announced an agreement to sell its 'Grow Your Business' business unit to Endurance International.
 The sale included the Intuit Websites and Weblistings products which had been formed from the Homestead Technologies and StepUp Commerce acquisitions.

-On July 1, 2013, it announced an agreement to sell their Intuit Financial Services (IFS) business unit (formerly known as Digital Insight) to Thoma Bravo for more than $1.03 billion.
-On August 19, 2013, it announced that they had sold their Intuit Health business unit (formerly known as MedFusion) back to MedFusion's founder, Steve Malik.
+On July 1, 2013, it announced an agreement to sell its Intuit Financial Services (IFS) business unit (formerly known as Digital Insight) to Thoma Bravo for more than $1.03 billion.
+On August 19, 2013, it announced that it had sold its Intuit Health business unit (formerly known as MedFusion) back to MedFusion's founder, Steve Malik.

 In August 2013, Intuit Inc. acquired tax planning software Good April for an undisclosed amount.
 On October 23, 2013, it acquired Level Up Analytics, a data consulting firm.
 On October 30, 2013, it acquired Full Slate, a developer of appointment scheduling software for small businesses.
 In November 2013, Intuit acquired Prestwick Services, LLC, and incorporated TruPay into its Employee Management Solutions Division.

 In May 2014, Intuit Inc. bought Invitco to help bookkeepers put bill processing in the cloud.
 In May 2014, it acquired Check for approximately $360 million to offer bill pay across small business and personal finance products.
 In December 2014, it. acquired Acrede, UK-based provider of global, cross-border and cloud-based payroll services.

 In March 2015, Intuit Inc. acquired Playbook HR.

 In January 2016, Intuit Inc. announced an agreement to sell Demandforce to Internet Brands.
 On March 3, 2016, Intuit announced plans to sell Quicken to H.I.G.
 Capital.
 On March 8, 2016, it announced plans to sell Quickbase to private equity firm Welsh, Carson, Anderson & Stowe.
 In October 2016, Intuit acquired Bankstream to integrate direct bank feeds into QuickBooks.

 On May 1, 2017, Intuit announced it was selling TruPay.

-On December 5, 2017, Intuit announced its acquisition of TSheets for $340 million.
+On December 5, 2017, Intuit announced its acquisition of TSheets, a time-tracking and scheduling software company, for $340 million to expand its small business management offerings.